As well as the physical challenges, the stem cell transplant process and recovery can be very challenging for your mental and emotional wellbeing.

 We want to make sure that if you have any worries at all, you have someone to talk to.
 That’s why we’ve developed the free Telephone Emotional Support service specifically for stem cell transplant patients and family members, provided by Working to Wellbeing.

 How does it work?

-Whether that’s feelings you may be experiencing while isolating or concerns you may be having about the future or your treatment pathway.
+You'll be given a number of appointments to talk to a trained professional about whatever’s on your mind, whether that’s feelings you may be experiencing while isolating, or concerns you may be having about the future.

 Who provides this support?